Remove wood stove fine dust from the air with an air purifier

 Quick to: advice and product

-Does an air purifier protect against the corona virus?
+Does an air purifier protect against the flu virus?

 Current measures

-Before we discuss the effect of air purifiers against COVID-19, we advise you to follow the measures taken by the RIVM (more information).
+Before we discuss the effect of air purifiers against flu, we advise you to follow the measures taken by the RIVM (more information).
 They are:

 • Wash your hands regularly with soap and water (for at least 20 seconds)